japper83/QRadar-RSS-extension-/README.md

 End with an example of getting some data out of the system or using it for a little demo

 ### QRadar SDK Create an App
+To create a virtual development environment for the QRadar app run the following command:

 ```
 qradar_app_creator create -w <path to myapp>